“Do you consider yourself an ‘Influencer?'”

 Savannah, Rusha (plus her awesome son), and I had a wonderful time touring the space.
-Say what you will about artificial photo background installations that encourage ridiculous poses like the ones we are showing off here — touring it was truly a laughter-filled morning that yielded some of my favorite pictures I’ve ever taken.
+Say what you will about artificial photo background installations that encourage ridiculous poses and movement breaks like the ones we are showing off here — touring it was truly a laughter-filled morning that yielded some of my favorite pictures I’ve ever taken.
 (That one of Savannah with the gum-ball machines is perfection!)

 If you’re into campy, wild picture playgrounds, you’ll rock this one out.
 If you prefer slower strolls and deeper installations with less of an emphasis on the photos yielded, and more on thoughtful modern art, I highly recommend MASS MoCA as an alternative.
 (It’s a three hour drive west of Boston, but makes for a full day of delight.)
 Let there be more color and art all over!